othmen30/My-Tutorials/How To Install and Use Docker on Ubuntu 20.04.md

 To follow this tutorial, you will need the following:

-    One Ubuntu 20.04 server set up by following the Ubuntu 20.04 initial server setup guide, including a sudo non-root user and a firewall.
+   **- One Ubuntu 20.04 server set up by following the Ubuntu 20.04 initial server setup guide, including a sudo non-root user and a firewall.**
-    An account on Docker Hub if you wish to create your own images and push them to Docker Hub, as shown in Steps 7 and 8.
+   **- An account on Docker Hub if you wish to create your own images and push them to Docker Hub, as shown in Steps 7 and 8.**

 ## Step 1 — Installing Docker